DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * Subjects at different levels see different sets of data
     * Enforces separation of duties in effect
     * Example: A web application that shows you only the info and features you can access
 * Consists of two sets of rules:
   * **Certification Rules (C)** and **Enforcement Rules (E)**.
-  * Provides nine rules to ensure the external and internal integrity of the data items.
-The are as followed:
+  * Provides nine rules to ensure the external and internal integrity of the data items:
     * C1—When an IVP is executed, it must ensure the CDIs are valid.
     * C2—For some associated set of CDIs, a TP must transform those CDIs from one valid state to another.
     * Since we must make sure that these TPs are certified to operate on a particular CDI, we must have E1 and E2.